sunfmin/fanout/README.md

 ```

-This would be ridiculous slow, Because for each word, the program start to run command `whois`, and after it finish, It start to run next word.
+This would be ridiculously slow, Because for each word, the program start to run command `whois`, and after it finishes, It start to run next word.
 It would take days to run for example 30000 words.

 ## Change it to parallel with fanout